Manish1803/IoT-Enabled-Smart-Pulse-Oximeter/README.md

 # IoT Enabled Smart Pulse Oximeter

+This was our First-Year Engineering Project Based Learning project.

 In this project, we made a Smart Health Monitoring System that can measure SpO2 (percentage of peripheral oxygen in the blood) and heart rate in BPM